Activities at NCTC

 Elm Grove Overlook is out the front door of the Entry/Auditorium building, up the mowed path to the right/west of the building.
 In addition to a broad view of the campus and eagles nest, there are several varieties of native elm trees and memorial benches.
 This Nature Conservancy memorial honors the late Mark Benedict (1952 - 2006) an esteemed Conservancy employee who served at NCTC.

-Bonfires are a great way to collaborate during an evening group event.
+Campfires are a great way to collaborate during an evening group event.
 The location is on the down slope off the south side of Instructional West.
-Call NCTC Registrar at extension 304-876-7220 for more details and scheduling.
+Call NCTC Scheduling and Events Management (SEM) at extension 304-876-7220 for more details and scheduling.

 The Butterfly Garden is located just off the eastern porch of the West Pond Office Building.
 Patterned after ornithologist and artist Roger Tory Peterson’s Connecticut garden outside his studio, this small butterfly garden educates visitors and serves as a focus for local school activities.

-There are several walking trails ov varying lengths throughout the campus.
+There are several walking trails of varying lengths throughout the campus.
 NCTC's walking trail guide, color-coded by trail and length are available at the Front Desk.
 Trail routes include:

 - Nest Box Path is a .40 mile loop with the trail head located just across the street from the Murie Lodge.
 The far portion of the loop connects with Terrapin neck Trail.
 This trail offers a variety of bird nesting boxes and habitat.

 - Tulip Poplar Way is .60 miles of the most level and popular trail at NCTC.
-It runs through the challenge course and is covered in light brown gravel for easier and cleaner walking or jogging.
+It is covered in light brown gravel for easier and cleaner walking or jogging.
 The trail is depicted in purple on the trail guide.
 The trail head is accessed on the left-rear side of East Pond located on the east side of the Physical Training building.

 - River View Farm Trail is 1 mile long and located on the western edge of the property and depicted in dark blue on the trail guide.
 This lasso-shaped trail starts on the gravel road to the barn.
 River View Farm Trail is a combination of forested areas and rolling hills.